alextgould/alextgould.github.io/_posts/2025-04-12-lolmonitor.md

 ## The ten-dimensional chess board

 At face value, LoL seems like a fairly simple game.
 At opposing corners of the map are two bases, out of which come waves of minions who march down three lanes to defeat the opposing force.
 Ten champions - five on each team - act to swing the tide of the battle.
-In general, champions only need to press four buttons to use their active abilities, along with moving and attacking.
+Champions generally have four active abilities to use, along with moving, basic attacks and a passive ability.
 Champions get gold and/or experience for killing minions and securing objectives that appear over the course of the game.
 They can use the gold to buy items, and use the experience to improve their abilites, making them stronger as the game progresses.
 The premise is simple and it's easy for players to get started.

 There are, however, many layers of complexity that make the game so engaging and popular from an esport perspective: